The pancreas is an organ located in front of the spine behind the lower part of the stomach.

 According to studies, people who have this kind of diabetes have a two or threefold chance of increased risk of developing acute pancreatitis.
 Here is a list of the possible causes of pancreatitis:

-Furthermore, diabetes can increase the risk of pancreatic cancer if you have diabetes for five years or more.
+Furthermore, diabetes can increase the risk of pancreatic cancer if you have had diabetes for five years or more.
 This problem is especially important if you recently developed type 2 diabetes after the age of 50.

 Or, if you always used to manage your diabetes and blood sugar, but now for some reason, you can’t.
 This means that you might have problems with your pancreas.
 Some of the risk factors include: